moritzsalla/adafruit-express-feather/README.md

 ### Install Adafruit nRF52 BSP via the Arduino Board Manager

-1. Download and install the Arduino IDE (At least v1.6.12) 2 .Start the Arduino IDE
+1. Download and install the Arduino IDE (At least v1.6.12)
+2. Start the Arduino IDE
 3. Go into Preferences
 4. Add https://www.adafruit.com/package_adafruit_index.json as an 'Additional Board Manager URL'
 5. Restart the Arduino IDE